0erinys/0erinys/README.md

 ## Hey how's it going?
-My name is Breno, nice to have you here 😄
+My name is Breno, nice to have you here.

 Here are some ideas to get you started: